 Seek out long thin eggplants- Japanese, Chinese or Fairytale eggplant – these work the best here!

-Today I used this brand of Ras El Hanout instead of making it myself – and either way works great.
+Today I used this lovely Villa Jerada Ras El Hanout – that we offer at our store, instead of making it myself – and either way works great.

 I really love this Moroccan Eggplant paired with the tzatziki sauce– so tasty!
 Whether it’s in a sandwich or on the side, they are good together!